Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: Introduction

 In complex dynamics it is very often important to study parameter spaces of holomorphic functions rather than each function separately.
 The most famous example of such parameter space is the Mandelbrot set.
 The simplest example in the transcendental world is the space of complex parameters $\kappa$ each associated to the function $e^z+\kappa$.
 However, for more general classes of transcendental entire functions, their parameter spaces have a less explicit form. \begin{defn}[Parameter space] Let $f$ be a transcendental entire function.
-Then the parameter space of $f$ is the set of transcendental entire functions $\varphi\circ f\circ\psi$ where $\varphi,\psi$ are \qc\ self-homeomorphisms of $\mathbb{C}$. \end{defn} For the exponential family $\mathcal{N}_1$ this definition of the parameter space coincides with the parametrization of $e^z+\kappa$ (up to affine conjugation), while for $d>1$, $\mathcal{N}_d$ is a disjoint union of different parameter spaces (again up to affine conjugation).
+Then the parameter space of $f$ is the set of transcendental entire functions $\varphi\circ f\circ\psi$ where $\varphi,\psi$ are \qc\ self-homeomorphisms of $\mathbb{C}$. \end{defn} For the exponential family $\mathcal{N}_1$, this definition coincides with the parametrization of $e^z+\kappa$ (up to affine conjugation), while for $d>1$, $\mathcal{N}_d$ is a disjoint union of different parameter spaces (again up to affine conjugation).

-For every function $f_0\in\mathcal{N}_d$, our goal is to classify those functions in the parameter space of $f_0$ for which all singular values escape on disjoint rays (that is, each dynamic ray contains at most one post-singular point; in particular, we avoid (pre-)periodic rays).
-The results in this direction for the exponential family $\mathcal{N}_1$ are proved \cite{FRS,MarkusParaRays,MarkusThesis}.
-Since the complement of the Mandelbrot set in $\mathbb{C}$ is exactly the set of parameters for which the critical value escapes on rays, the set we are classifying is in a way (contained in) a transcendental analogue to the complement of the Mandelbrot set.
+For every function $f_0\in\mathcal{N}_d$, our goal is to classify those functions in the parameter space of $f_0$ for which all its singular values escape on disjoint rays (that is, each dynamic ray contains at most one post-singular point; in particular, we avoid (pre-)periodic rays).
+This only slightly restricts the generality since it excludes countably many types of combinatorics out of uncountably many (of course, the case with (pre-)periodic rays is important on its own but is not the right initial point to tackle the general problem).
+The results in this direction for the exponential family $\mathcal{N}_1$ are proved \cite{FRS,MarkusParaRays,MarkusThesis} and reproved as a demonstration case in \cite{IDTT1}.
+Since the complement of the Mandelbrot set in $\mathbb{C}$ is exactly the set of parameters for which the critical value escapes on rays, the set we are classifying is roughly (contained in) a ``transcendental analogue to the complement of the Mandelbrot set'' for particular parameter spaces.